Supergirl season 4: Critical response

-The review aggregation website Rotten Tomatoes reports a 87% approval rating for the fourth season, with an average rating of 7.26/10 based on 7 reviews.
+The review aggregation website Rotten Tomatoes reports an 88% approval rating for the fourth season, with an average rating of 7.26/10 based on 188 reviews.
 The website's critic consensus reads: "Though it's a little tonally inconsistent, Supergirls fourth season still soars thanks to strong, relevant writing brought to life by its charming cast."

 Reviewing for Den of Geek, Delia Harrington gave the premiere a rating of 4/5, writing: "The Supergirl season 4 opener sows the seeds of a season's worth of conflict while being a great episode in its own right."
 IGNs Jesse Schedeen said of the premiere that, "After a disappointing finish to a generally underwhelming Season 3, it's good to see Supergirl quickly bouncing back this week.
 'American Alien' sets the stage for a promising conflict to come, introducing memorable new villains and supporting characters and forcing Kara to confront the things she can't control in her city.
 Supergirl is borrowing several pages from the X-Men playbook, and that's by no means a bad thing."
 He gave the episode a rating of 8.6/10, concluding that, "Supergirls fourth season is off to a promising start thanks to an eventful and dramatic premiere episode."
 Overall, he gave 9/10 points to the whole season, stating that "Supergirl's fourth season is undoubtedly the strongest to date, thanks in large part to the concerted effort to make up for the lack of compelling, nuanced villains in year's past.
 The finale episode ties all those threads together in a satisfying way, wrapping up the shared saga of Red Daughter, Agent Liberty and Lex Luthor while also setting up Lena Luthor to become Kara's greatest and most personal enemy yet."

 Caroline Siede of The A.V.
 Club concurred with Schedeen's X-Men comparison, reflecting that over the seasons, "[Supergirl] has grown both more explicit and more nuanced in its handling of social and political issues."
 Siede gave the premiere a "B+" grade, explaining, "I'm tempering my optimism with just a little bit of caution. [...]
 Supergirl still has plenty of room to grow, but it's nice to see the show get its core ethos so right."

 The book Adapting Superman: Essays on the Transmedia Man of Steel includes the chapter "Forging Kryptonite: Lex Luthor's Xenophobia as Societal Fracturing, from Batman v Superman to Supergirl," which analyzes Lex Luthor's actions in Season 4 "as a representation exploring the cultural effects of encroaching xenophobia" from society to the family in the years following the 2016 United States presidential election.